xeolabs/xeometry/README.md

 ### Creating and destroying viewers

-Create a viewer with a default canvas that fills the page:
+Create a viewer with a default internally-created canvas that fills the page:
 ````javascript
 var viewer = new xeoviz();
 ````